tariqdaouda/rabaDB/README.rst

 rabaDB:
 =======

-rabaDB is a lightwight uncomplicated schemaless ORM on top of sqlite3.
+rabaDB is a lightweight uncomplicated schemaless ORM on top of sqlite3.
 For more about how to use it you can check the examples folder.

 .. code:: python